 It is illegal to engage with such fraudsters.
 Be mindful that universities and other institutions verify WAEC results presented to them by candidates.

 Can my lost BECE certificate be replaced?

 No. Certificates are issued only once.
-However, candidates can request for the confirmation of their results to any institution for a fee.
-Candidates can also apply for Attestation of Results online at www.waecgh.org.
+However, candidates can request confirmation of their results from any institution for a fee.
+Candidates can also apply for the Attestation of Results online at www.waecgh.org.

 Why is my BECE result pending?